mlnjsh/rl-book-labs/README.md

 - 🧠 **Think Like an Agent** boxes for building intuition
 - ⚠️ **Common Misconceptions** boxes to prevent errors
 - 🔬 **Interactive Labs** (this repo!) for hands-on learning
+- 📓 **Colab Notebooks** for coding along
 - 📝 **Quizzes with detailed answer keys** for each chapter

 ---

 ## 🤝 Contributing

-Found a bug in a lab?
+Found a bug?
 Have an idea for a new visualization?
-Contributions are welcome!
+Contributions welcome!

 1. Fork the repo
 2. Create a branch (`git checkout -b feature/new-lab`)